-On August 2, 2019, the Company entered into an At-The-Market ("ATM") sales agreement (the "Prior Equity Distribution Agreement"), with Goldman Sachs & Co.
-LLC and B. Riley FBR, Inc. (each a "Sales Agent" and, collectively, the "Sales Agents").
-The Prior Equity Distribution Agreement provided that the Company may offer and sell its shares from time to time through the Sales Agents up to \$50.0 million worth of its common stock, in amounts and at times to be determined by the Company.
+On August 2, 2019 we entered into an At-The-Market ("ATM") sales agreement (the "2019 Equity Distribution Agreement"), with Goldman Sachs & Co.
+LLC and B. Riley FBR, Inc., (each a "Sales Agent" and, collectively, the "Sales Agents").
+The 2019 Equity Distribution Agreement provided that we may offer and sell shares of common stock from time to time through the Sales Agents representing up to \$50.0 million worth of our common stock, in amounts and at times to be determined by us.